HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 The reasoning behind this is if you remove more than a third of the length, it puts your lawn into shock.
 This means that the lawn puts all of it’s resources into growing back it’s grass blades to maintain photosynthesis.
 Since all of your lawn’s resources are going into growing back the grass blades, things like root growth are neglected.
 This creates problems because without a robust root system your lawn will struggle to absorb water and nutrients from the soil.

-Another key benefit of weekly mowing is that if you bag your clippings, it can keep weeds under control.
+Another key benefit of weekly mowing is it can keep weeds under control if you bag the clippings.
 Since most weeds grow faster than grass, they are easily “nipped at the bud” by weekly mowing.
 As the weed grows, it tries to get high above the grass so it’s leaves can absorb sunlight for photosynthesis and so it's seeds are easily spread over a large area.
 When you cut and bag your grass weekly you will be removing the weed’s leaves and seeds, putting it into shock and stopping the spread of it’s seeds.

 Much like a grass plant, the weed will divert it’s resources to replace it’s leaves and neglect the growth of it’s root system.
 While this is happening the grass surrounding it will be growing healthy roots and becoming thicker.
 As this happens the lawn’s roots will choke out the weed’s roots and thick grass will shade out the weed’s leaves, eventually starving the weed of water, nutrients and sunlight.